AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 ## Using credentials to connect to external clients

 You can use either the expiring or non-expiring credentials to connect with external clients, such as Aqua Data Studio, Looker, or Power BI.
+The method of input for these credentials will vary depending on the external client.
+Refer to the external client's documentation for specific instructions on the use of these credentials.

 The table below outlines the parameters that are typically required to connect to external clients.